mcne65/rmotr.github.io/_posts/2015-05-11-python-3-dictionary-view-objects.md

     link: "https://twitter.com/santiagobasulto"
 ---

 One thing that always confuses our students are the differences between dictionary methods on Python 2 and Python 3.
-Dictionary changed on Python 3 for better and that's because of the introduction of [View Objects](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects).
+Dictionary changed on Python 3 for the better and that's because of the introduction of [View Objects](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects).
 View Objects are returned whenever we ask for a dictionary's keys, values or items (pairs of keys and values); it's a new way to represent that data.

 First let's see what happened on Python 2.

 ### Python 2 keys and objects

-On Python 2 when you requested to see a dict's keys or values you'd get a list.
-Example:
+On Python 2 when you requested to see a dict's keys or values you'd get a list:

 ```python
 >>> d = {'title': 'The Raven', 'year': 1845, 'author': 'Edgar Allan Poe'}